Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

 What happens inside this block depends on the task.
 I've observed three patterns:

-For simple questions (e.g., "how many parameters do you have?") – the model builds a short plan of 4-7 steps: determine the language of the request, understand the question, recall relevant facts, formulate the answer.
+For simple questions (e.g., "how many parameters do you have?") – the model builds a short plan of 4-7 steps: determine the language of the query, understand the question, recall relevant facts, formulate the answer.
 Takes 20-37 seconds.

-Key point: the Thinking block is only visible to you – it's not in the final answer.
+Key point: the Thinking block is visible only to you – it's not in the final answer.
 It's the model's internal process.

 Reasoning mode in Gemma 4: how to enable, when needed, and how much it costs — 2026

-⚙️ How to control reasoning via Ollama terminal and API
+⚙️ How to Control Reasoning via Ollama Terminal and API

-It's impossible to completely disable thinking via Ollama — but it can be significantly reduced.
-And it's important to know this before getting disappointed in the model's speed.
+It's impossible to completely disable thinking in Ollama, but it can be significantly reduced.
+This is important to know before getting disappointed by the model's speed.

 According to Ollama's official documentation, thinking is controlled via a token in the system prompt: